andyjohn23/instagram-clone/README.md

 [Andrew John](https://github.com/andyjohn23)

 ## DESCRIPTION
-This is aN instagram clone built using django.
+This is a instagram clone built using django.

 ## LIVE SITE
 ()